Albany Academy, Chorley: Buildings

 The former house was the birthplace and childhood home of Titanic first mate Charles Lightoller.
 This has been commemorated by a blue plaque on the school gates and the renaming of the school's canteen to Lightoller's Diner.

-Albany Academy has a long and successful history in engaging with the local community.
-They have developed opportunities and social activities focused on leisure, health and career development.
+Albany Academy have developed opportunities and social activities focused on leisure, health and career development.
 In addition, a wide range of services and facilities available to hire by community groups, local sports clubs and businesses in the local area.

-Facilities are available for hire seven days a week, 50 weeks of the year.
-These include: Sports Hall, Gymnasium, Fully fitted fitness suite Classrooms with ICT facilities and large hall with stage and a sports field which can host a wide range of events.
-All facilities have full disability access including a lift onto the stage.
+Facilities are available for hire.
+These include: Sports Hall, Gymnasium, Fully fitted fitness suite Classrooms with ICT facilities and large hall with stage and a sports field.